Feb. 16, 2018

 The vote at the prioritization panel means that the resolution is extremely unlikely to be voted on by the general membership later this weekend.

 “This is an important victory for the forces of justice and peace in Canada,” said Michael Mostyn, Chief Executive Officer of B’nai Brith Canada.
-“While we remain concerned about certain other items set to be debated by the NDP this weekend, the rejection of this particular counterproductive resolution is a slap in the face for those who oppose the Jewish People’s right to self-determination.
+“While we remain concerned about certain other items (page doesn’t exist) set to be debated by the NDP this weekend, the rejection of this particular counterproductive resolution is a slap in the face for those who oppose the Jewish People’s right to self-determination.

 “We extend our gratitude to thousands of Canadians across the country who made their voices heard on this issue, and to NDP members on the ground who spoke out for what’s right.”

 On Wednesday, B’nai Brith Canada launched a grassroots mobilization effort encouraging Canadians to contact NDP leadership and local riding associations to urge them to oppose the primary anti-Israel resolution.
-B’nai Brith was joined by JSpace Canada and the Canadian Council for Reform Judaism in calling on the NDP to reject anti-Israel measures.
+B’nai Brith was joined by JSpace Canada (page doesn’t exist) and the Canadian Council for Reform Judaism in calling on the NDP to reject anti-Israel measures.